techramj/React09022024/notes/02_react_state_and_event_handling.md

 ### updating Data via state
 1. By Default react doesn't care about the changes of variable inside the component.
 2. what is our expectation => on the change of the value, react reevaluate the JSX
-3. for JSX reevaluation, react introduce the state
+3. for JSX re-evaluation, react introduce the state

 ### one way binding vs two way binding